OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 In addition, you may want to complete your host setup by installing the [Android NDK](0x08-Testing-Tools.md#android-ndk) if you're planning to work with apps containing native libraries (it will be also relevant in the chapter "[Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md)").

 Sometimes it can be useful to display or control devices from the computer.
-In this case [Scrcpy](0x08-Testing-Tools.md#scrcpy) tool can be used.
+To achieve this, you can use [Scrcpy](0x08-Testing-Tools.md#scrcpy).

 ### Testing Device